gloryknight/cyan_audit/doc/cyanaudit_upgrade_howto.md

 14. Restore old backups using the new `cyanaudit_restore.pl`

-15. Finish configuring other cyanaudit GUCs
+15. Finish configuring other cyanaudit settings in tb_config;